 Otherwise, if you are planning a longer adventure out from London, then Salisbury makes a great first stop on your way to other places in the Southwest including Bristol, Bath, Glastonbury or the Gower Peninsula in Wales.

-Reasons to Get the Bus to Salisbury
+Reasons your Should Get the Bus to Salisbury

 And now that we’ve covered why you should go to Salisbury, it’s probably worth pointing out that there are a few different ways to get there.